 There are a wide range of Buddha statues available today.
 These Buddha statues vary from small table-top statues to very large garden statues.
 There are statues of Buddha in poses too, such as meditating Buddha statues and statues where Buddha is under the Bodhi tree (where he achieved enlightenment).

 One of the most popular of all statues, however, are the Buddha head statues.
 It is the head od Buddha that symbolises his wisdom and the pathway to enlightenment.
 All the methodology of the dharma is contained in the head of the Buddha.
-By placing a Buddha head statue in the home or garden, we remind ourselves of the wisdom of the Buddha.
+By placing a Buddha head statue in the home or in your meditation garden, we remind ourselves of the wisdom of the Buddha.

 That is why a Buddha head statue is one of the best items any Buddhist can buy.
 And they also make wonderful gifts for Buddhists too.